 Tide gauges must take into account changes in the height of land itself caused by local geologic processes, a favorite distraction for skeptics to highlight.
 Not surprisingly, scientists measuring sea level with tide gauges are aware of and compensate for these factors.
 Confounding influences are accounted for in measurements and while they leave some noise in the record they cannot account for the observed upward trend.

 Various technical criticisms are mounted against satellite altimeter measurements by skeptics.
 Indeed, deriving millimeter-level accuracy from orbit is a stunning technical feat so it's not hard to understand why some people find such an accomplishment unbelievable.
-In point of fact, researchers demonstrate this height measurement technique's accuracy to be within 1mm/year.
+In reality, researchers demonstrate this height measurement technique's accuracy to be within 1mm/year.
 Most importantly there is no form of residual error that could falsely produce the upward trend in observations.

 As can be seen in an inset of the graph above, tide gauge and satellite altimeter measurements track each other with remarkable similarity.
 These two independent systems mutually support the observed trend in sea level.
 If an argument depends on skipping certain observations or emphasizes uncertainty while ignoring an obvious trend, that's a clue you're being steered as opposed to informed.
 Don't be mislead by only a carefully-selected portion of the available evidence being disclosed.

 Current sea level rise is after all not exaggerated, in fact the opposite case is more plausible.
 Observational data and changing conditions in such places as Greenland suggest if there's a real problem here it's underestimation of future sea level rise.
-The IPCC synthesis reports offer conservative projections of sea level increase based on assumptions about future behavior of ice sheets and glaciers, leading to estimates of sea level roughly following a linear upward trend mimicking that of recent decades.
+IPCC synthesis reports offer conservative projections of sea level increase based on assumptions about future behavior of ice sheets and glaciers, leading to estimates of sea level roughly following a linear upward trend mimicking that of recent decades.
 In point of fact, observed sea level rise is already above IPCC projections and strongly hints at acceleration while at the same time it appears the mass balance of continental ice envisioned by the IPCC is overly optimistic (Rahmstorf 2010 ).

 |The Skeptical Science website by Skeptical Science is licensed under a Creative Commons Attribution 3.0 Unported License.|